Monitoring Metastatic Breast Cancer

 Metastatic breast cancer can respond to many different drug therapies.
 This means the drugs can shrink the tumors.

-However, over time, tumors can become resistant (stop responding) to drugs used to treat metastatic breast cancer.
+However, over time, the tumors can become resistant (stop responding) to your current drug therapy.

 How is metastatic breast cancer monitored?